 How to eat to as you move into spring

-I recently made a video with my friend and colleague, Alexandra Epple, about how to eat as we transition from winter to spring.
+Check out the video I made a video with my friend and colleague, Alexandra Epple, about how to eat as we transition from winter to spring.

 Move your body.
 Lighten up.
 Reduce stagnation.
 Lose winter weight.